-2.4.5.
+2.4.4.
 Default scope

-When no scope is explicitly declared by annotating the bean class or producer method or field, or by using XML, the scope of a bean is defaulted.
+When no scope is explicitly declared by annotating the bean class or producer method or field the scope of a bean is defaulted.

 The default scope for a bean which does not explicitly declare a scope depends upon its declared stereotypes: